-The Life and Tales of Avicenna
+The Life and Tales of the great scholar Avicenna

 The Islamic golden age has brought forth many world renowned individuals and marvellous minds that have made astonishing contributions to sciences like mathematics, geography, sociology, historiography, philosophy and many others, embellishing the world’s heritage.